Nootropic Coffee vs Regular Coffee

 It can create a stronger audience match

-If the product is meant for people who care about productivity, mental performance, or more deliberate daily ritual like preworkout, the nootropic framing can make the concept easier to believe in.
+If the product is meant for people who care about productivity, mental performance, or more deliberate daily ritual, the nootropic framing can make the concept easier to believe in.

 When regular coffee can still be the better strategy